chapel-lang/chapel/doc/sphinx/source/users-guide/datapar/forall.rst

 that the loop's iterations must be written such that they can legally be executed by a single task.
-At the same time, since the loop's iterations are likely to execute in parallel, there should be no sensitivity to the order in which they will execute --- in practice, the iterands may schedule them in whatever order they choose.
+At the same time, since the loop's iterations are likely to execute in parallel, there should be no sensitivity to the order in which they will execute—in practice, the iterands may schedule them in whatever order they choose.
 To that end, by using a forall-loop, the user is asserting that it is safe to run the iterations serially or in parallel, and in any order.